What's the matter with $\Sigma m_{\nu}$?: Background preference for

-Shifting $\omcb$ downwards moves both the CMB and BAO constraints towards higher values of $\mnue$ for fixed values of $\Omega_{\rm m}$.
-This can be understood by considering the constraint on $\omnue = \omm - \omcb$.
-When the lensing amplitude is free, and the CMB prefers lower values of $\omcb$, the difference $\omm-\omcb$ required for consistency between CMB and BAO data is lessened, resulting in a milder preference for $\omm < \omcb$.
+In general, CMB datasets that prefer lower $\omcb$ lead to higher values of $\mnue$.
+This can be seen in both panels of Fig.~\ref{fig:mnu_Omegam}, where, for fixed values of $\Omega_{\rm m}$, the datasets with lower $\omcb$ (such as NoLens-b) are shifted to the right, towards higher $\mnue$.
+This can be understood by considering the constraint on $\omnue \equiv \omm - \omcb$.
+When the lensing amplitude is free, and the CMB prefers lower values of $\omcb$, the difference $\omm-\omcb$ required for consistency between CMB and DR2 data is lessened, resulting in a milder preference for $\omm < \omcb$.
 With the PR4 likelihoods that we use, the excess peak smearing in the power spectra is reduced, with $A_{\rm 2pt} = 1.039 \pm 0.052$ ($0.7\, \sigma$ from unity).
 Here, the inferred $\omcb$ is higher than it is when using PR3 data and marginalizing over $A_{\rm 2pt}$, as the dark matter density must still adjust (towards higher values) to fit the peak smoothing.
+The results using the P-ACT-b likelihood follow this general pattern as well; this data combination (which, when it is freed, finds $A_{\rm 2pt} = 1.080 \pm 0.042$) has a preference for $\mnue$ between PR3 and PR4, but with lower uncertainties.

-The correlation between $A_{\rm 2pt}$ and $\omcb$, which arises due to the role $\omcb$ plays in the lensing of primary CMB power spectra, leads to one interesting conclusion: extensions to \lcdm\ that predict a higher lensing power (\lcdm+$A_{2\rm pt}$ being an example, albeit not a physical one) could potentially solve both the lensing excess and the matter deficit.
+The correlation between $A_{\rm 2pt}$ and $\omcb$, which arises due to the role $\omcb$ plays in the lensing of primary CMB power spectra, leads to one interesting conclusion: extensions to \lcdm\ that predict a higher lensing power (\lcdm+$A_{2\rm pt}$ being an example, albeit not a physical one) could potentially solve both the lensing excess and the matter-density deficit.

-One can also see in Fig.~\ref{fig:mnu_Omegam} how adding the $\thetas$ constraint significantly tightens the BAO constraint on $\bar m_\nu$.
-Note the change in $x$ axis between the left and right panels.
+Finally, we compare our results with those of \citet{DESI:2025ejh}, who have also used a model with signed neutrino masses to assess tensions between CMB and DR2 data in the $\lcdm +\mnu$ model space.
+Their model reverses the impact of neutrino mass on all observables \citep{Elbers:2024sha} (instead of only the background expansion, as in this work), and they use the PR4 \texttt{CamSpec} high-$\ell$ likelihood of \citet{Efstathiou:2019mdh}.
+For this different model and CMB data combination, they find a $2.7\, \sigma$ preference for negative signed neutrino mass when combining with DR2.

+Using the PR4 \texttt{CamSpec} likelihood and freeing the amplitude of lensing, one finds a value of $A_{\rm 2pt} = 1.095 \pm0.056$ \citep{Rosenberg:2022sdy}, higher than the PR4 likelihood that we use.
+Therefore, we would expect that switching to this likelihood would increase the significance of the $\mnue < 0$ preference.
+Additionally, the \citet{DESI:2025ejh} model can respond to the information in the full likelihoods, including that which is lost during compression to the background-only likelihoods (see Appendix~\ref{app:lkl_comparison}).
+These factors contribute to the difference in significance between our results and those of \citet{DESI:2025ejh}.